NKID00/redstone-computer-utilities/README.md

 ## Development

+JDK 17 or newer, GNU gettext and Python 3.10 or newer is required.

-To build the mod, Java 17 or newer is required,
+To build the mod,

 ```sh
 ./gradlew build